 Elaborated below are some of the limitations of the capital budgeting process.

 Volatility of Cash Flows

 As is the case with most capital-intensive projects, they are undertaken to be carried on into the foreseeable future.
-A lot may change during the lifetime of the project.
-Legal and regulatory requirements, economic climate or worse a technological change that renders the existing capex obsolete.
+A lot may change during the lifetime of the project—legal and regulatory requirements, economic climate, or a technological change that renders the existing CAPEX obsolete.

 A discount rate is the interest rate used to compute the present value of future cash flows.
 Often, the WACC is used as the discount rate in a capital budgeting decision.
 Again, the concept of the perfect discount rate does not exist.
 It is just an estimate based on the cost of capital and the prevailing risk-free rate.
 A high discount rate may underestimate the NPV.
 Conversely, a lower discount rate may overestimate the NPV.

 Also, projects with different lives may not respond to the same discount rate.
-Therefore, for every project under evaluation there must be separate discount rate computations.
+Therefore, there must be separate discount rate computations for every project under evaluation.

 Non-Recognition of Intangible Capital

 Another flaw of capital budget decision-making is that it only accounts for “quantifiable” or “monetary” elements.
 According to it, only the financials involved can justify the success or failure of the project.
 Therefore, it does not consider the non-financial elements that play a significant role in the success of a venture.
-The goodwill and reputation enjoyed by the firm, employee skill sets and loyalty, patents held, market share dominated etc are some “off the books” item that even though unaccounted for contributing directly to making any project a hit.
+The goodwill and reputation enjoyed by the firm, employee skill sets, loyalty, patents held, market share dominated, etc., are some “off the books” items that, even though unaccounted for, contribute directly to making any project a hit.

 Risks in a Capital Budgeting Decision

 The risk is the possibility that the chosen action will not result in the desired outcome.
 A capital budgeting project involves numerous risks.
 Below mentioned is a brief risk classification.